Artshelfdocs

 Delete for real, from its own reviewed plan.

 Purge is the only stage that physically deletes.
-Clean trashes; purge empties the trash — and only from a separate plan a human reviewed and approved.
-Trashed records stay discoverable until you deliberately remove them.
+Clean trashes; purge empties the trash - only from a separate plan a human reviewed and approved, or from an exact approved trash-purge bundle that binds each target to live trash facts.
+Trashed records stay discoverable until you deliberately remove them, and the UI purge path states there is no recovery path.

 Purge boundary